 10 Unmissable Sights in Barcelona

-Designed by the Catalan architect Antoni Gaudí, the Sagrada Família is a beautiful basilica in the center of Barcelona and one of the most-visited landmarks.
+Designed by the Catalan architect Antoni Gaudí, the Sagrada Família is a beautiful basilica Barcelona's center and one of the most-visited landmarks.

 Housed in Montjuïc Castle, the Museo Nacional d’Art de Catalunya (National Museum of Catalan visual art) is one of the main museums in Barcelona.